-The management's discussion and analysis as listed in the table of contents is not a required part of the basic financial statements, but is supplementary information required by the Governmental Accounting Standards Board.
+The management's discussion and analysis (MD&A) as listed in the table of contents is not a required part of the basic financial statements, but is supplementary information required by the Governmental Accounting Standards Board (GASB).
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of this supplementary information.
 However, we did not audit the information and express no opinion on it.

 Our audit was made for the purpose of forming an opinion on the basic financial statements taken as a whole.
+The required supplementary information as listed in the table of contents is presented for purposes of additional analysis, as required by GASB, and is not a required part of the basic financial statements.
+This information is the responsibility of LACERA's management.
+Such information has been subjected to the auditing procedures applied by us in the audit of the 2006 basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the 2006 basic financial statements taken as a whole.
 The other supplementary information as listed in the table of contents, and the investment, actuarial, and statistical sections are presented for purposes of additional analysis and are not a required part of the basic financial statements of LACERA.
-The other supplementary information as listed in the table of contents has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The other supplementary information as listed in the table of contents has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
 We did not audit the information contained in the investment, actuarial, and statistical sections and express no opinion on it.

-In accordance with Government Auditing Standards, we have also issued our report dated October 4, 2005, on our consideration of LACERA's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grants.
+In accordance with Government Auditing Standards, we have also issued our report dated October 3, 2006, on our consideration of LACERA's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grants.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.

-McCown Starbuck & Keeter
+Brown Armstrong Paulden McCown Starbuck Thornburgh & Keeter Accountancy Corporation

-Bakersfield, CA October 4, 2005
+Bakersfield, CA October 3, 2006